Antipodean albatrossToroa

 In serious trouble

-Antipodean albatross is the party leader species representing all of the amazing albatross species in Aotearoa.
-They spend most of their lives at sea, only coming on land to raise young every two years.
-They don’t start breeding until they are seven to perhaps 20 years old and have an elaborate courtship.
-This lasts several years and initially involves a characteristic singing and dancing display.
-They form enduring pairs that mostly last until one of them dies.
-These albatrosses are named Antipodean after Antipodes Island in New Zealand’s subantarctic islands.
-This island has also been called Moutere Mahue – translated from Māori, it means “abandoned” as it’s so isolated from the mainland.
+Antipodean albatross spend most of their lives at sea, only coming on land to raise young every two years.
+They have an elaborate courtship that involves a characteristic singing and dancing display, and form enduring pairs that mostly last until one of them dies.

 Campaign Manager